DRUEVISUAL/interactive-rating-component-main/README-template.md

 ### What I learned

-I learned
+This is still a newbie project so the html and css part is pretty simple.
+I learned how to use custom attributes and manipulate it with javascript.

 ### Continued development

 I need to work on my javascript knowledge.
 The main problem is that i don't see the structure of the language.
-Sometimes where i think it should be a semicolon there isn't
+Sometimes where i think it should be a semicolon there isn't, when or where to use the different type of brackets.
+I also need to work on responsiveness.

 ## Author